ChristinaKozi/p4-final-project/README.md

 -ReviewsByID: Retrieves, updates, or deletes a specific review by its ID.

 #### `models.py`
-Here you'll find three models: User, Model, Product.
-The models User and Product share a many to many relationship with Reviews hacing a one to many relationship to both User and Product.
+Here you'll find three models: User, Review, Product.
+The models User and Product share a many to many relationship via Reviews as it has having a one to many relationship to both User and Product.

 #### `seed.py`
 The seed file contains test data for the application from the faker import, which you can compile by running: